Skip to main content

 Method 2: Import via npm

-Guide on Using npm in WeChat Developer Tools
+Guide to Using npm in WeChat Developer Tools

 npm install @cloudbase/wx-cloud-client-sdk --save

-Then click on "Tools" -> "Build npm" in the toolbar of the WeChat Developer Tools.
+Then click "Tools" -> "Build npm" on the toolbar of WeChat Developer Tools.

 // Specify the Cloud Base environment ID.